Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

          00:00:0a:81:00:02    1      2      0/0      no      *      -     -             eth1
         L2FIB total/learned entries: 1/0  Last scan time: 0.0000e0sec  Learn limit: 16777216

-For more detailed usage of VPP dpdk section used above, refer to following link,
+For more detailed usage of VPP DPDK section used above, refer to the following link,

 - `VPP configuration dpdk section reference`_

 Test
 ~~~~

-Configure traffic generator to send packets to VPP input interface ``eth0`` at
+Configure traffic generator to send packets to VPP input interface ``eth0`` with
-PCIe address ``0001:01:00.0`` with a destination MAC address of ``00:00:0a:81:00:02``,
+a destination MAC address of ``00:00:0a:81:00:02``, then VPP switch will forward
-then VPP switch will forward those packets out on VPP output interface ``eth1`` at PCIe address ``0001:01:00.1``.
+those packets out on VPP output interface ``eth1``.

 Use the command ``sudo ./vppctl -s ${sockfile_sw} show interface`` to
 display VPP switch interfaces rx/tx counters.
 Here is a sample output: